pclewis/cudd-sys/README.md

 # Rust Bindings for the CUDD library

-This crate provides unsafe Rust bindings for the University of Colorado decision diagram package (CUDD).
+This crate provides unsafe Rust bindings for the University of Colorado decision diagram package (CUDD), including the DDDMP serialisation library.
 It uses version `3.0.0` of CUDD available from the unofficial [Github mirror](https://github.com/ivmai/cudd) and compiles on Linux and MacOS (you should be also able to build CUDD on Windows using cygwin, but the project is not set-up to do it automatically).

 In the root module, you will find declarations of the C structs and types used throughout CUDD.
 The main API of the CUDD package is then exported in `::cudd`.
 However,